 Inpatient Referrals for Last Days of Life Care

 Cransley Hospice accept referrals for care in the last days of life where a patient has expressed a wish to come to the Hospice.

 There are three teams that provide care to support patients being able to stay at home.

 Clinical Nurse Specialists are Registered Nurses with specialist knowledge and qualifications in cancer and palliative care.
-We provide advice on pain control, management of difficult symptoms and emotional support for patients.
-We also provide information about their illness and its management, as well as plan their future care.
+This team provide advice on pain control, management of difficult symptoms and emotional support for patients.
+They also provide information about their illness and its management, as well as plan for future care.

 The emphasis of Physiotherapy is on maximising patients’ ability to function, promote independence and help patients adapt to their condition.
 A large part of the Physiotherapists role is to provide non-pharmacological management of symptoms i.e. fatigue, breathlessness, sweats or pain.

 The specialist Occupational Therapy Team offers assessment, identification of impact of the illness on patient’s daily occupations, analysis and problem solving, joint working with patient/carer and provision of equipment to aid daily living.